 De Hef

-De Hef was part of the Rotterdam-Dordrecht railway line.
-This railway line was opened in 1877 and was part of the state railway line from Amsterdam to Belgium.
-It was designed by Pieter Joosting.
+It formed part of the Rotterdam–Dordrecht railway line, opened in 1877 as part of the railway connection between Amsterdam and Belgium.
+The present vertical-lift bridge was designed by engineer Pieter Joosting and entered service in 1927.

 De Hef